-Download and import the PSD file into Photoshop and then use the File -> Place command to place the screenshot image as a new layer over the mockup.
-Use the Save for Web option to export the screen capture in JPEG format.[*] Dribbble users usually add the tag “freebies” or “free” to indicate that others can reuse their design(s) for personal and commercial use.
-Other than Dribbble, Deviant Art and Behance are also good places to discover high-quality mobile mockups.
+Download and import the PSD file into Photoshop and then use the File -> Place command to place the screenshot image as a new layer over the device mockup.
+Then use the Save for Web option to export the image in JPEG format.

+Google’s own Device Art Generator lets you quickly add vector device frames around screenshots of Android phones and tablets.
+Device Art Generator includes templates for Android Wear and all Google Nexus devices.
 Drag the mobile screenshot image on to a device frame and it will quickly wrap that frame around your image.
 You also have the option to add screen glare and depth (for perspective) to the generated screenshots.

 MockuPhone is another useful web app for adding device frames to your mobile screenshots with a unique feature.
 You pick a device frame, upload the mobile screenshot image and the tool will generate multiple screenshot images of the same device but at different angles.

 You can also add realistic device frames to your mobile screenshots via email.
 Just send the raw screenshot image as an email attachment to firstname.lastname@example.org and, within in a minute or two, they will send you the processed screenshot with the device frame.
-You can also send multiple screenshots in the same message.
+You can also attach multiple screenshots in the same email message.

 The service will automatically detects the mobile device name and the image orientation (portrait or landscape) using the EXIF data in the image and adds the appropriate hardware frame.
 It supports iPhone, iPad, Galaxy Tab, Nexus and a bunch of mobile device - send an email with the subject “help” to the same address for a complete list.